ches/docker-kafka/README.md

   will create the path in ZK automatically; with earlier versions, you must ensure it is created before starting brokers.

+JMX
+---

+Remote JMX access can be a bit of a pain to set up.
+The start script for this container tries to make it as painless as possible, but it's important to understand that if you want to connect a client like VisualVM from outside other Docker containers (e.g. directly from your host OS in development), then you'll need to configure RMI to be addressed *as the Docker host IP or hostname*.
+If you have set `KAFKA_ADVERTISED_HOST_NAME`, that value will be used and is probably what you want.
+If not (you're only using other containers to talk to Kafka brokers) or you need to override it for some reason, then you can instead set `JAVA_RMI_SERVER_HOSTNAME`.

+For example in practice, if your Docker host is VirtualBox run by Docker Machine, a `run` command like this should allow you to connect VisualVM from your host OS to `$(docker-machine ip):7203`:

+    $ docker run -d --name kafka -p 7203:7203 \
+        --link zookeeper:zookeeper \
+        --env JAVA_RMI_SERVER_HOSTNAME=$(docker-machine ip) \
+        ches/kafka

+Note that it is fussy about port as well---it may not work if the same port number is not used within the container and on the host (any advice for workarounds is welcome).

+Finally, please note that by default remote JMX has authentication and SSL turned off (these settings are taken from Kafka's own default start scripts).
+If you expose the JMX hostname/port from the Docker host in a production environment, you should make make certain that access is locked down appropriately with firewall rules or similar.
+A more advisable setup in a Docker setting would be to run a metrics collector in another container, and link it to the Kafka container(s).

+If you need finer-grained configuration, you can totally control the relevant Java system properties by setting `KAFKA_JMX_OPTS` yourself---see `start.sh`.

 [Docker]: http://www.docker.io
 [Kafka]: http://kafka.apache.org